MrEricL/cv_project/README.md

 To run with a video do `python3 ./position_finder.py --video [video_path]`

 When running you may press the `Q` key to quit.

+Put hand in the upper right box and make gestures when playing the air drums to modulate the sound made.